Here’s how to keep iptables firewall rules persistent between reboots so you don’t lose them after the system is rebooted.

 sudo apt install iptables-persistent

-During the process of installation you will be asked to save current/existing iptables rules.
+During the installation process, you will be asked to save current/existing iptables rules.
 Select

 If you have selected